 First, check around the edges of the thermostat to see if there’s a button or catch to press in order to remove the thermostat casing.
 If there’s no such release, then simply grasp the front of the casing firmly, and gently pull it toward you.
 It should pop off in your hand.

 You should immediately notice a compartment with one or more batteries inserted—typically AAs, but occasionally 9 volts or other batteries are used.
 Remove the dead batteries, and replace them with high quality alkaline batteries (don’t use cheap “heavy duty” batteries, which have a short lifespan and tend to leak and have other issues).

 The thermostat should immediately power on, and you can go ahead and replace the cover.
 If the thermostat still won’t turn on, then professional service is likely necessary.

 If you’re using a newer style smart thermostat, such as a Nest, these use rechargeable batteries which are charged through your home wiring.
 If an issue arises with your smart thermostat, you’ll likely want to go ahead and give us a call.

 Hopefully, this brief primer on common AC issues will help you avoid any unnecessary service calls.
-Here at Gilmore Heating Air and Solar, our goal is to provide you with top notch HVAC service.
-If you ever have questions about your air conditioner, just give us a call at 888-868-2316, or use our site’s contact form to request an appointment.
+Here at Gilmore Heating Air and Plumbing, our goal is to provide you with top notch HVAC service.
+If you ever have questions about your air conditioner, just give us a call, or use our site’s contact form to request an appointment.